← Back to blog

 Analysis: The statute is ambiguous on its face — "such steps as appropriate" could include bans, or it could not.
 The principle of legality applies: Parliament will not be presumed to have intended to remove the fundamental right to freedom of religion without express language.
 If the statute can be read to preserve that right (for example, by interpreting "appropriate" as meaning "appropriate within constitutional limits"), courts will do so.
 Only if the statute clearly and unambiguously authorised the ban would it be valid.

-This is a classic SQE1 trap: candidates assume the statute allows the minister's action because "steps" is broad.
+This is a common SQE1 pitfall: candidates assume the statute allows the minister's action because "steps" is broad.
 But constitutional interpretation requires reading statutes to preserve fundamental rights when possible.
 The principle of legality shifts the burden.

 Common Mistakes Students Make